Admission procedure

 Once you obtained the Acceptance Letter from your potential supervisor, you are qualified for the applying procedure, but you are not yet admitted to a Ph.D. program.
 The final decision about you’re a possible registration in our program is taken after the admission colloquium.

-Special provisions for EU, SC and EEA citizens
+Special provisions for EU, SC and EEA citizens / For recognition of studies through The National Center for Recognition and Equivalence of Diplomas

 According to the Romanian Education Law, citizens of EU, SC and EEA willing to study in Romania are requested to obtain the Certificate of recognition/equivalence of study documents issued by the National Center of Recognition and Equivalence of Diplomas.
 As mentioned above, the same rule applies to Romanian citizens that did their studies abroad.